About the Dyslexia Research Trust

 The mission of the Dyslexia Research Trust (DRT) is to help people with reading difficulties, especially young children, to achieve their full potential in life.
 Professor John Stein says: "Often dyslexic children are very talented.
 It's just that their talents don't include reading and spelling."

 Since 1995, the DRT has been helping to improve the lives of many thousands of young people with reading problems.
-The DRT exists to provide clinical services to children and adults with reading and related problems and to support scientific research into the nature and causes of these conditions.
+The DRT was started to provide effective services for children and adults with reading and related problems and to support scientific research into the nature and causes of these conditions.

-The DRT has managed to continue to exist thanks to the tremendous support of its donors, volunteers and patrons; it is highly dependent on your generosity and we are enormously grateful to all of you who have kept us going.
+The DRT continues to exist thanks to the tremendous support of its donors, volunteers and patrons; it is highly dependent on your generosity and we are enormously grateful to all of you who have helped to keep us going.

 Please support the DRT and help us to continue our vital research so that we can continue to help thousands of young people.

-The easiest and quickest way to help the DRT is by making a single, or monthly, donation today.
+The easiest and quickest way to help is by making a single, monthly or annual donation today.